Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Vector Search with FAISS
 **💬 Quote of the Day:** "Be slow to fall into friendship; but when thou art in, continue firm and constant." — Isocrates

+## 📅 2025-06-27
+**🧠 Learning Topic:** Data Drift Detection
+**💬 Quote of the Day:** "To free us from the expectations of others, to give us back to ourselves... there lies the great, singular power of self-respect." — Joan Didion